 March 1, 1927 ~ Harold George Bellanfanti Jr, commonly known as singer Harry Belafonte, born in New York, New York, USA ~ Influenced by Paul Robeson.
 Close friend and confidant of Martin Luther King Jr. Though he also sang blues, folk, pop, gospel and show tunes, Belafonte is dubbed “the King of Calypso” for his role in popularizing calypso.
 Critically acclaimed for the 1956 million-seller album Calypso, which spawned his biggest hit and signature song Day-O (Banana Boat Song), and his 1959 Belafonte At Carnegie Hall live album.
 Advocate for several political and humanitarian causes, including serving as the ACLU celebrity ambassador for juvenile justice issues.
 Starred in over two dozen films, notably Carmen Jones, Island In The Sun, and Odds Against Tomorrow ~ Bellanfanti passed away in 2023

 March 1, 1917 ~ Jazz trumpeter, singer, bandleader Aimé Barelli born in Lantosque, France ~ Leader and sideman.
 Fixture on the French jazz scene from the 1940s onward, initially backing the likes of Django Reinhardt, Fred Adison, Alix Combelle, André Ekyan, Maceo Jefferson, Raymond Legrand, Hubert Rostaing, and Raymond Wraskoff.
 Would go to play with visiting American musicians such as Dizzy Gillespie, Sidney Bechet, and Charlie Parker.
 Starting in the mid-1960s, he would lead his own ensemble in Monte Carlo, Monaco.
-Barelli's daughter, singer Minouche Barelli, would follow in her father's footsteps ~ Barelli passed away in 1995
+Barelli's daughter, Minouche Barelli, would follow in her father's footsteps and become a professional singer ~ Barelli passed away in 1995

 March 1, 1917 ~ Clifford Gilpin Snyder, commonly known as country singer, producer, publisher, radio and TV personality Cliffie Stone, born in Stockton, California, USA ~ A&R executive for Capitol Records in the 1940s.
 Discovered and managed Tennessee Ernie Ford.
 Host several radio and TV shows.
 As a singer, Stone recorded about half a dozen albums and is best known for the 1955 hit The Popcorn Song ~ Snyder passed away in 1998